 a Authors of equal contribution.

 Affiliations: 1.
-Swissnoso - National Center for Infection Control, Bern, Switzerland; 2.
+Swissnoso, National Center for Infection Control, Bern, Switzerland; 2.
 Division of Infectious Diseases and Hospital Epidemiology, University and University Hospital of Zurich, Zurich, Switzerland; 3.
-Service of Infectious Diseases, Central Institute, Valais Hospital, Sion, Switzerland.

-4Services of Infectious Diseases and Preventive Medicine, Centre Hospitalier Universitaire Vaudois and University of Lausanne, Lausanne, Switzerland
+Service of Infectious Diseases, Central Institute, Valais Hospital, Sion, Switzerland; 4.
+Services of Infectious Diseases and Preventive Medicine, Centre Hospitalier Universitaire Vaudois and University of Lausanne, Lausanne, Switzerland.

-Address correspondence to Stefan Kuster, MD, MSc, University Hospital Zurich, Division of Infectious Diseases and Hospital Epidemiology, Raemistrasse 100 / HAL14 D6
+Address correspondence to Stefan Kuster, MD, MSc, Division of Infectious Diseases and Hospital Epidemiology, University Hospital Zurich, Raemistrasse 100 / HAL14 D6

 8091 Zürich, Switzerland (stefan.kuster@usz.ch).

-PREVIOUS PRESENTATION: These data were presented in part at the 4th International Conference on Prevention & Infection Control (ICPIC) 2017, Geneva, Switzerland
+PREVIOUS PRESENTATION: These data were presented in part at the Fourth International Conference on Prevention & Infection Control (ICPIC) on June 20-23, 2017, in Geneva, Switzerland

 OBJECTIVE.
-To assess the structure and quality of surveillance activities and validate outcome detection in the Swiss national surgical site infection (SSI) surveillance program.
+To assess the structure and quality of surveillance activities and to validate outcome detection in the Swiss national surgical site infection (SSI) surveillance program

 DESIGN.
-Countrywide survey of SSI surveillance quality.
+Countrywide survey of SSI surveillance quality

 SETTING.
-147 hospitals or hospital units with surgical activities in Switzerland.
+147 hospitals or hospital units with surgical activities in Switzerland

 METHODS.
-Site visits with on-site structured interviews and review of a random sample of 15 patient records (10 from the entire data set, an additional five from a subset of patients with originally reported infection) per hospital.
-Process and structure were rated in nine domains with a weighted overall validation score and sensitivity, specificity, positive and negative predictive value were calculated for the identification of SSI.
+Site visits were conducted with on-site structured interviews and review of a random sample of 15 patient records per hospital: 10 from the entire data set and 5 from a subset of patients with originally reported infection.
+Process and structure were rated in 9 domains with a weighted overall validation score, and sensitivity, specificity, positive predictive value, and negative predictive value were calculated.

 RESULTS.
-The median (range) validation score was 35.5 (16.25–48.5) out of 50 points.
-Public hospitals (P < .001), hospitals in the Italian speaking part of Switzerland (P =0.021) and hospitals with longer participation in the surveillance (P =0.018) had higher scores than others.
-Domains that contributed most to lower scores were the quality of chart review and the quality of data extraction.
-Fifteen out of 49 infections (30.6%) had been overlooked in a random sample of 1110 patient records, accounting for a sensitivity (95% confidence interval) of 69.4% (54.6%-81.7%), a specificity of 99.9 % (99.5%-100%), a positive predictive value of 97.1% (85.1%-99.9%) and a negative predictive value of 98.6% (97.7%-99.2%).
+Of 50 possible points, the median validation score was 35.5 (range, 16.25–48.5).
+Public hospitals (P < .001), hospitals in the Italian-speaking region of Switzerland (P = .021), and hospitals with longer participation in the surveillance (P = .018) had higher scores than others.
+Domains that contributed most to lower scores were quality of chart review and quality of data extraction.
+Of 49 infections, 15 (30.6%) had been overlooked in a random sample of 1,110 patient records, accounting for a sensitivity of 69.4% (95% confidence interval [CI], 54.6%–81.7%), a specificity of 99.9 % (95% CI, 99.5%–100%), a positive predictive value of 97.1% (95% CI, 85.1%–99.9%), and a negative predictive value of 98.6% (95% CI, 97.7%–99.2%).

-CONCLUSIONS Irrespective of a well-defined surveillance methodology, there is a wide variation of SSI surveillance quality.
-Quality of chart review and accuracy of data collection are the main areas for improvement.
+CONCLUSIONS.
+Irrespective of a well-defined surveillance methodology, wide variation in SSI surveillance quality continues.
+The quality of chart review and the accuracy of data collection are the main areas indicated for improvement.

-Surgical site infections (SSI) are the most common hospital-acquired infections and are associated with increased morbidity and mortality, prolonged length of hospital stay and increased cost.1-6 Infection surveillance with feedback has been shown to reduce surgical site infection rates.7 Nationwide surgical site infection (SSI) surveillance has been performed in Switzerland since 2011.8 In line with a broader international trend, SSI rates of each participating hospital have been made publicly available since 2014, reinforcing the need for valid data collection.
+Surgical site infections (SSIs) are the most common hospital-acquired infections; they are associated with increased morbidity and mortality, prolonged length of hospital stay, and increased cost.1–6 Infection surveillance with feedback has been shown to reduce SSI rates.7 Nationwide SSI surveillance has been performed in Switzerland since 2011.8 In line with a broader international trend, SSI rates of each participating hospital have been made publicly available since 2014, reinforcing the need for valid data collection.

-Surveillance methods should be standardized to ensure the quality and reliability of surveillance data.9 The accuracy of the data depends on the experience, qualifications, training, and awareness of the surveillance staff.10,11 Validation is the only independent means to determine the accuracy of surveillance data, and thus it is essential for determining the reliability of a SSI surveillance network in which data are aggregated from multiple data collectors and used for comparisons between hospitals.12,13
+Surveillance methods should be standardized to ensure the quality and reliability of surveillance data.9 The accuracy of the data depends on the experience, qualifications, training, and awareness of the surveillance staff.10,11 Validation is the only independent means to determine the accuracy of surveillance data; thus, validation is essential in determining the reliability of a SSI surveillance network in which data are aggregated from multiple data collectors and are used for comparisons among hospitals.12,13